contao/docs/docs/dev/documentation/palettemanipulator.md

 ];
 ```

-As you can see, the palette is just a string which means the `PaletteManipulator` is just a class to manipulate the palette string.
+The palette is only a string which means the `PaletteManipulator` is a class to manipulate the palette string.

 ## Adding fields

-Assuming you have the following DCA configuration:
+Let's assume we have the following DCA configuration:
 ```php
 <?php